msadowski/msadowski.github.io/_posts/2021-06-28-3d-mapping-with-ros.md

 In my hastily prepared prototype, I assumed that the Mid-40 origin is in the centre of the LiDAR, while according to the docs the origin of the LiDAR is flushed with the front face of the unit.
 Oh well, it'll be fixed in the next iteration that will include the next sensor.

 And if you are thinking now "hey, Mat, won't placing the sensor so close to some moving parts, that are undoubtedly magnetic and surely inside the LiDAR, affect the sensor readings?" then you are right.
-Even though I couldn't see it when looking at RVIZ data, much later I noticed that turning on LiDAR affected the magnetometer reading that was fused by the IMU for the orientation estimation.
+Even though I couldn't see it when looking at RVIZ data, much later I noticed that turning on LiDAR affected the magnetometer reading that was fused by the AHRS for the orientation estimation.

 #### Septentrio Mosaic X-5